via-zhang/climate-storytelling/README.md

   <img src="https://github.com/via-zhang/climate-storytelling/blob/main/sea-level-change/mean_sea_level_8723214_grid.png" alt="Graph showing sea level change from 1994 to 2023 for Virginia Key, Florida, with one line for each year.
 There is an upward trend in the lines, indicating sea level rise." width="500">
 </p>

 The graph shows sea level change (relative to the mean sea level from 1983–2001) in Virginia Key, Florida for each month from 1994 to 2023.
-The color indicates the year: darker colors indicate more recent sea levels up to 2023, and ligher colors indicate sea levels closer to 1994.
+The color indicates the year: darker colors show monthly data from years closer to 2023, and ligher colors show monthly data from years closer to 1994.
 There is a prominent rise in sea level for the observed region (Virginia Key, Florida), and similar trends of sea level rise are seen in many other regions.
 This graph is rotated 90&deg; in the final artwork.

 ## Projected Sea Level Rise
 Visualizing projected flooding from sea level rise (of 0 feet to 10 feet above average high tides in increments of 0.5 feet).
 The sea level depth data is from the [NOAA Office for Coastal Management's (OCM) Sea Level Rise Viewer](https://coast.noaa.gov/digitalcoast/tools/slr.html).
 The colors represent depth in meters above ground for the projected sea level rise, with darker blues indicating the sea level is higher above ground, and lighter blues indicating the sea level is at ground level.
 The satellite image is a composite Sentinel-2 image from March to May 2024 downloaded using the `rsi` package in R developed by Michael Mahoney.